Michelin-Starred Restaurants in Fukuoka That Welcome Families: A Curated Family Dining Guide (2026)

 a wooden table topped with bowls of food (Photo by Kouji Tsuru on Unsplash)

 Kaiseki — the multi-course haute cuisine of Japan — is one of the most distinctive food experiences a family can have on a Kyushu trip.
 Eating it in a private room (koshitsu) makes it work even with younger kids.
-This guide explains how kaiseki actually works, where to find private-room kaiseki in Kyushu, what kid-portion … Read more
+The private room is the trick that turns a formal, slow meal into something a 4-year-old … Read more

 The Ritz-Carlton Fukuoka with Kids: A Family Review of Kyushu’s First Ultra-Luxury Hotel (2026)